-2018 Nebraska Post School Outcomes Project Survey

-1. Are you currently taking classes at any high school?
+2019 Nebraska Post School Outcomes Project Survey Are you currently taking classes at any high school?
+Yes No Current Employment Do you currently have a job?
+Yes → Go to question 3 No > 2a.

-O Yes

-O No

-Current Employment

-2. Do you currently have a job?

-\bigcirc Yes \rightarrow Go to question 3

-Г O No

-Ļ 2a.
 At any time since leaving high school, have you ever had a job?

-─── ○ Yes

-\bigcirc No \rightarrow Go to question 7

-¥

-3. Which of the following best describes your job?

-Fast food/food services

-Retail or grocery store (sales, clerking, stocking, telemarketing)

-Domestic janitorial (including hotel or motel)

-Laborer (material handler, hwy construction, lawncare, warehouse) Production work (factory work)

-\rightarrow Go to question 4

-Building construction trades (carpenter, welder, roofer) Technical/mechanical trades (automotive, machinist, electronic)

-Office work (computer operator, filling)

-O Human services, Healthcare, Daycare

-O Military

-1 Piecework in a sheltered workshop

-П O Other

-Ļ 3a.
-Where do you work?

-In an integrated, competitive employment setting (i.e. a business, store, or shop)

-O At home

-O In the military

-O In a jail or prison

-In sheltered employment (where most workers have disabilities)

-In supported employment (paid work in community with support services)

-O Other, please specify:

-4. Have you worked at your job for at least a total of 90 days (3 months)?
+Yes No → Go to question 11 Which of the following best describes your current/previous job?
+Fast food/food services Retail or grocery store (sales, clerking, stocking, telemarketing) Domestic janitorial (including hotel or motel) Laborer (material handler, hwy construction, lawncare, warehouse) Production work (factory work) Building construction trades (carpenter, welder, roofer) Technical/mechanical trades (automotive, machinist, electronic) Office work (computer operator, filing) Human services, Healthcare, Daycare Military Piecework in a sheltered workshop Other 3a.
+Where do/did you work?
+In a company, business or service in your community with people with and without diabilities At home (e.g., in your family's business, self-employed) In the military In a jail or prison In sheltered employment (where most workers have disabilities) In supported employment (paid work in community with support services) Other, please specify: Have you worked/did you work at your job for at least a total of 90 days (3 months)?
+Yes No 5.
+How many hours per week do/did you work at your job?